50 Best explores the restaurants championing the cuisines of so-called ‘Blue Zone’ regions, whose residents seem to live exceptionally long lives.

 La Madia, Licata

-Next door to Sardinia in slow-living Sicily, intimate La Madia – sitting around 40 guests each service – showcases chef Pino Cuttaia’s interpretation of trad Italian island cuisine.
+Next door to Sardinia in slow-living Sicily, intimate La Madia – sitting around 40 guests each service – showcases chef Pino Cuttaia’s interpretation of Italian island cuisine.
 Across two minimalist dining rooms, a parade of nostalgic takes on superb seafood pours forth – a dish of rice and scampi; a perfect pasta and fish soup.
 Crisp arancini, brightened with saffron, come softened with a rich ragu of mullet, pine nut and fennel.
 Meanwhile delicate ravioli are stuffed with squid and tinniruma (sprouts of Sicilian cucuzza squash) and finished with umami-rich anchovy sauce.

 Mavrommatis, Paris